 German Cheese Spaetzle Recipe Instructions

-Follow these step-by-step instructions to create a creamy, cheesy spaetzle dish that’s perfect as a main or side.
+Follow these step-by-step instructions to create a creamy spaetzle dish that’s perfect as a main or side.

 Hint: For extra creaminess, add a touch more milk if the sauce becomes too thick.